 First level mandatory appeals related to a claim decision must be filed within 180 days from the date on the denial of benefits notification letter.
 A second appeal must be requested within 60 days from the first level appeal denial date.
-All requests for appeal may be made in writing as described on page 63.
+All requests for appeal may be made by calling the Aetna Concierge or in writing as described on page 67.